jilldela/CE/data_structures.md

 ## Binary Tree
 * a sequence of nodes in which there are a root node, left node, and right node.

+## Hash Table
+* maps keys to values for highly efficient lookup